 Before you can find Rigel, you need to know how to find Orion.
 The three sparkling blue-white stars of Orion’s Belt are easy to spot.
 As viewed from the Northern Hemisphere, this compact line of stars can be found in the south to southeast sky at nightfall.
 It is more toward the northern sky for observers in the Southern Hemisphere.
 No matter where you are, if you look outside in the evening now, chances are the pattern you’ll pick out will be Orion!

 You might note that Orion’s two brightest stars – Betelgeuse and Rigel – lodge at an equal distance above and below Orion’s Belt.
 Rigel is shown on today’s chart.
-Look back at yesterday’s chart to see Betelgeuse.
+Look back at the February 6 chart to see Betelgeuse.

 Look again at Rigel.
 Because it lies some 775 light-years away, Rigel must be intrinsically extraordinarily luminous to shine so brightly in our sky.
 If this star were as close as our sun, it would outshine the sun by 40,000 times!